sirisian/ecmascript-types/examples/typechallenges.md

 Both answers are defensible and the choice is not local.
 Reducing is what a reader expects from interning, since `string | 'a'` and `string` are inhabited by exactly the same values and the promise of `===` is that structurally identical types are one object; declining to reduce means two type objects with identical value sets are different types, which weakens `===` from "same type" to "same spelling".
 But reducing means canonicalization must run assignability, and assignability is defined coinductively over interned types, so the two become mutually recursive at the exact point where the fixpoint machinery already lives.
 It also spreads: does `float32.<{ nonZero: true }> | float32` reduce to `float32`, and does a metadata `subtype` hook get consulted during interning?
 The recommendation is to reduce, and to specify the recursion, because `arms` is the foundation of every union builder in the catalog and its behavior on `string | 'a'` should not be an accident of the order the arms were written in.
 What matters most is that the document say which, since forty of these fifty challenges lean on `arms` or `union` somewhere.

-**Fifteen of these hundred and twenty top-voted answers no longer pass.** The full list is challenges 15, 16, 949, 2946, 3062, 4425, 4484, 5140, 5310, 5317, 9898, 27133, 27958, 30301, and 6 (Simple Vue), checked against the repo's current test cases with TypeScript 5.9.3.
+**Seventeen of these hundred and thirty top-voted answers no longer pass.** The full list is challenges 15, 16, 949, 2946, 3062, 4425, 4484, 5140, 5310, 5317, 9898, 27133, 27958, 30301, 6, 112, and 213, checked against the repo's current test cases with TypeScript 5.9.3.
 That is one in eight, on a corpus whose whole purpose is to be checked, with hundreds of votes between them.

 **The ceiling has a number, and it is 10,000.** Challenge 27133 asks for `n` squared, and it is the sharpest thing in the document about what the tuple encodings actually cost.
 The obvious answer builds an `n * n`-element tuple and reads its length.
 The top-voted answer is a genuinely clever refinement of that: `SplitZeroes` factors trailing zeros out of the input, so `Square<100>` becomes `Square<1>` with `'0000'` glued on the end, and every round number stays small.
 The harness includes `Square<101>`, and the refinement dies: